Jonathan Swift: Early life

 Jonathan Swift was born on 30 November 1667 in Dublin in the Kingdom of Ireland.
-He was the second child and only son of Jonathan Swift (1640–1667) and his wife Abigail Erick (or Herrick) of Frisby on the Wreake.
-His father was a native of Goodrich, Herefordshire, but he accompanied his brothers to Ireland to seek their fortunes in law after their Royalist father's estate was brought to ruin during the English Civil War.
+He was the second child and only son of Jonathan Swift (1640–1667) and his wife Abigail Erick (or Herrick) of Frisby on the Wreake in Leicestershire.
+His father was a native of Goodrich, Herefordshire, but he accompanied his brothers to Ireland to seek their fortunes in law after their royalist father's estate was brought to ruin during the English Civil War.
 His maternal grandfather, James Ericke, was the vicar of Thornton in Leicestershire.
 In 1634 the vicar was convicted of Puritan practices.
-Some time thereafter, Ericke and his family, including his young daughter Abigail, fled to Ireland.
+Sometime thereafter, Ericke and his family, including his young daughter Abigail, fled to Ireland.

 Swift's father joined his elder brother, Godwin, in the practice of law in Ireland.
 He died in Dublin about seven months before his namesake was born.
 He died of syphilis, which he said he got from dirty sheets when out of town.

 His mother returned to England after his birth, leaving him in the care of his uncle Godwin Swift (1628–1695), a close friend and confidant of Sir John Temple, whose son later employed Swift as his secretary.

 At the age of one, child Jonathan was taken by his wet nurse to her hometown of Whitehaven, Cumberland, England.
 He said that there he learned to read the Bible.
 His nurse returned him to his mother, still in Ireland, when he was three.

 Swift's family had several interesting literary connections.
 His grandmother Elizabeth (Dryden) Swift was the niece of Sir Erasmus Dryden, grandfather of poet John Dryden.
 The same grandmother's aunt Katherine (Throckmorton) Dryden was a first cousin of Elizabeth, wife of Sir Walter Raleigh.
 His great-great-grandmother Margaret (Godwin) Swift was the sister of Francis Godwin, author of The Man in the Moone which influenced parts of Swift's Gulliver's Travels.
 His uncle Thomas Swift married a daughter of poet and playwright Sir William Davenant, a godson of William Shakespeare.

 Swift's benefactor and uncle Godwin Swift took primary responsibility for the young man, sending him with one of his cousins to Kilkenny College (also attended by philosopher George Berkeley).
 He arrived there at the age of six, where he was expected to have already learned the basic declensions in Latin.
-He had not, and thus began his schooling in a lower form.
-Swift graduated in 1682, when he was 15.
+He had not and thus began his schooling in a lower form.
+Swift left the school in 1682, when he was 15.

-He attended Trinity College Dublin, the sole constituent college of the University of Dublin, in 1682, financed by Godwin's son Willoughby.
+He entered Trinity College Dublin in 1682, financed by Godwin's son Willoughby.
 The four-year course followed a curriculum largely set in the Middle Ages for the priesthood.
 The lectures were dominated by Aristotelian logic and philosophy.
-The basic skill taught the students was debate, and they were expected to be able to argue both sides of any argument or topic.
-Swift was an above-average student but not exceptional, and received his B.A. in 1686 "by special grace."
+The basic skill taught to students was debate, and they were expected to be able to argue both sides of any argument or topic.
+Swift was an above-average student but not exceptional, and received his B.A. in 1686 "by special grace".